xiaolou86/shardeum-docs/docs/introduction/faqs/technology.md

 ## Will Shardeum maintain atomic composability across different shards?

 To better understand what Shardeum is, please take a look at the Shardus project (which serves as the protocol layer of Shardeum) has built over the last four years (see https://shardus.com/).
 In a nutshell, Shardus has developed the software to make it easy to create shared distributed ledgers.
 Shardus handles the protocol layer, gossip of transactions, consensus, syncing, sharding, etc. Developers can start with Shardus and define the application layer to easily build decentralized networks for a specific application, for example, a game with a very high TPS.
 Shardeum will start with Shardus and add the EVM to the application layer.
 So the answer to the first question is YES since Shardus hides from the application layer that the network is sharded.
-The protocol layer takes care of cross-shard consensus and data sharing. .
+The protocol layer takes care of cross-shard consensus and data sharing.

+## What is the consensus mechanism/consensus algorithm used in Shardeum?

+Proof of Quorum (PoQ) + Proof of Stake (PoS)

 ## What is a Proof of Quorum (PoQ)?
 How does consensus work technically on the network?